Pelvic Floor Exercises (A Complete Guide)

 If you’re looking for more ways to supplement or improve your pelvic floor exercise, a Kegel trainer may be exactly what you need.

-Check out TENA’s new incontinence trainer, EMY, for more information on how it works and the benefits it can provide.
+Check out TENA’s incontinence trainer, EMY, for more information on how it works and the benefits it can provide.

 What to do if you’re still having difficulties